 Top Five Transylvanian Saxon Fortified Cities You Should Visit In Romania

-Here’s a top of five Transylvanian Saxon fortified cities you should definitely visit in Transylvania, Romania.
+Here’s a top of five Transylvanian Saxon fortified cities you should definitely visit while travelling in Transylvania, Romania.

 5. Rosenau (German)/Rusenå (Transylvanian Saxon)

 The Rosenau citadel (Romanian: Cetatea Râșnov) was built in 1215 by the Teutonic Knights.
 The German name of the citadel stems from the German word ‘rose’.
-During the 19th century, the Ancient Roman fort of Cumidava was discovered in the proximity of the citadel.
+During the 19th century, the Ancient Roman fort of Cumidava was discovered in the proximity of this present-day fortified city.

 4. Mediasch (German)/Medwesch (Transylvanian Saxon)